-ASTM F88 Seal Strength Testing of Flexible Barrier Materials
+ASTM F88 Seal Strength Testing of Pouches and Flexible Barrier Materials

 ASTM F88 covers the strength of seals in flexible barrier materials.
 As an ISTA and ISO 17025 certified lab, we realize the importance of flexible barrier testing.
 Meeting the ASTM F88 requirements can be difficult.
 We understand the challenges and guide companies through the process.